psresnik/topcat/README.md

 <div id="parameters-edit"/>
 ### Parameters you'll need to edit

 Right now TOPCAT is driven by the `drivers.csh` shell script in the `code/src` directory.
+(It's `csh`, not `bash`, because I'm seriously old school.
+And yes, I already know `csh` is [widely reviled ](https://www.grymoire.com/Unix/CshTop10.txt)for shell scripting.
+But this particular script isn't all that fancy and it gets the job done.)

-(It's `csh`, not `bash`, because I'm seriously old school.)
-Ultimately this will be rewritten as a python program that reads a `config.ini` configuration file, but for now parameters for the runs are established using environment variable assignments at the top of the script.
+Ultimately this driver will be rewritten as a python program that reads a `config.ini` configuration file, but for now parameters for the runs are established using environment variable assignments at the top of the script.
 That means you'll want a separate copy of the script for each dataset you analyze.

 Here's a description of the variables you'll need to localize/customize and what they are for.